16. High Performance Considerations¶

 The default allocation per log line is 10240 bytes.

-At high rates, consideration should be taken in the rules that you are loading.
+At high rates, consideration should be given to the rules that you are loading.
 Unneeded and unused rules waste CPU.

 If you are writing rules, make sure you use simple rule keywords first (